jinhangjiang/textregress/README.md

 - Integration of exogenous features through standard normalization and attention mechanisms.
 - An sklearn-like API with `fit`, `predict`, and `fit_predict` methods.

+## Citation
+If this package was helpful in your work, feel free to cite it as

+- Jiang, Jinhang and Liu, Ben and Peng, Weiyao and Srinivasan, Karthik, TextRegress: A Python Package for Advanced Regression Analysis on Long-Form Text Data (February 23, 2025).
+Available at SSRN: https://ssrn.com/abstract=5160696

 ## Installation

 TextRegress requires Python 3.6 or higher.
 You can install it directly from the repository: